 - Your dependent parent(s), age 62 or older:

 - Two surviving parents—75 percent to each parent.

 Percentages for a surviving divorced spouse would be the same as above.

 There may also be a special lump-sum death payment.

 There's a limit to the amount that family members can receive each month.
-The limit varies, but it is generally equal to about 150 to 180 percent of the basic benefit rate.
+The limit varies, but it is generally equal to between 150 and 180 percent of the basic benefit rate.